jameshfisher/jameshfisher.com/_posts/2024-04-18-metropolis-algorithm/index.md

 the next meal is always `Banana`, so Bob's second meal is always `Banana`.
-Here are two problems with the Metropolis algorithm: the first few samples are not in the correct distribution, samples are dependent on the previous samples.
+Here are two problems with the Metropolis algorithm:

+1. The first few samples are not in the correct distribution.
+2. Samples are dependent on the previous samples.

 Let's run $10{,}000$ chains,
 and then log the distribution of apples on each day: